 - A myoclonic seizure is caused by a sudden contraction of the muscles, which causes a jerk.
 These can affect the whole body but often occur in just one or both arms.

 - A tonic seizure causes a brief loss of consciousness and you may become stiff and fall to the ground.

 - An atonic seizure causes you to become limp and to collapse, often with only a brief loss of consciousness.

 In focal seizures the burst of electrical activity starts in, and stays in, one part of the brain.
 Therefore, you tend to have localised (focal) symptoms.
 Different parts of the brain control different functions and so symptoms depend on which part of the brain is affected:

 - Simple focal seizures are one type.
 You may have muscular jerks or strange sensations in one arm or leg.
 You may develop an odd taste, or pins and needles in one part of your body.
 You do not lose consciousness or awareness.

 - Complex focal seizures are another type.
-These commonly arise from a part of the brain (called a temporal lobe) but may start in any part of the brain.
+These commonly but not always arise from a part of the brain called the temporal lobe - you have two temporal lobes, one on each side of the brain just behind your temples.
 Therefore, this type is sometimes called temporal lobe epilepsy.
 Depending on the part of the brain affected, you may behave strangely for a few seconds or minutes.
 For example, you may fiddle with an object, or mumble, or wander aimlessly.
 In addition, you may have odd emotions, fears, feelings, visions or sensations.
 These differ from simple focal seizures in that your consciousness is affected.
 You may not remember having a seizure.

 Sometimes a focal seizure develops into a generalised seizure.
 This is called a secondary generalised seizure.